chemgymrl/chemgymrl/docs/extraction.md

 the right shows the layers of materials forming in the container.

 Like reaction bench the extraction bench also outputs a pickle file once the extraction process is completed.
-The default name for this file is `extract_vessel_{i}` where i ranges from 0 to the number of validated vessels .
+The default name for this file is `extract_vessel_{i}` where i ranges from 0 to the total number of validated vessels.